Simplicity of crossed products by FC-hypercentral groups: Preliminaries

 An action $\alpha\colon G\to \Aut(A)$ of a discrete group $G$ on the C*-algebra $A$ is said to be properly outer if each $\alpha_t$ corresponding to $t \in G \setminus \set{e}$ is properly outer. \end{definition}

 Recall that $I(A)$ is in many ways small enough to still remember many of the basic properties of $A$.
 Thus, given that in the monotone complete setting, it is clear what the ``correct'' definition of proper outerness is (recall Definition~\ref{def:Prop_outer_monotone_complete}), the ``correct'' definition for an automorphism $\alpha\in \Aut(A)$ on a general C*-algebra $A$ should be the one that always coincides with the (unique) extension of $\alpha$ to $I(A)$ being properly outer.
 Hence, Kishimoto's definition is in some sense preferable to Elliott's definition (which only coincides with being properly outer on $I(A)$ in the separable setting).
 However, in the separable setting, where all of these definitions coincide, Elliott's definition is likely the more easy of the two to verify.
-Kishimoto's definition involves the use of the Borchers spectrum, and a quick glance at Definition~\ref{def:borchers_spectrum} will reveal that this spectrum has several quite cumbersome components to deal with, including \begin{itemize} \item Considering hereditary C*-subalgebras, as opposed to just ideals. \item Considering the $\ell^1(\Z)$-action of an automorphism, and its kernel. \end{itemize}
+Kishimoto's definition involves the use of the Borchers spectrum, and it is substantially more cumbersome to work with.